AshishCdev/SPI-Analog-expander/README.md

                     high bit 0xFF

 #Data Frames
-Since this module uses SPI, first we need to sent the input channel number of ADC.
+Since this module uses SPI, first we need to send the input channel number of ADC.
 After the first byte of data it sends the analog value of targeted channel.